oracle-livelabs/oci/oci-vision-inventory/test-model-python-sdk/test-model-python-sdk.md

 ## Introduction

+In this lab, you will test the recently created OCI Vision model to recognize stacked pipes in a test picture.
+You will do so by configuring the OCI Python SDK, and executing a Python program from the previously created OCI Compute instance.

 ### Objectives

+- Install the required dependencies in the OCI Compute instance
+- Successfully complete the necessary OCI CLI/SDK setup in the instance
+- Test the OCI Vision model using the Python SDK

 ## Task 1: Object storage bucket setup

-1. Click the main menu icon to open the side menu.
+1. In the Oracle Cloud Console, click the main menu icon to open the side menu.
 2. Click **Storage** and then click **Buckets**.
 Click **Create Buckets**.
 3. Create two buckets, one called *input*, and another called *output*.
 In each case, leave the remaining values as they are and click **Create**.
 4. Click [here](https://github.com/oracle-livelabs/oci/raw/main/oci-vision-inventory/images/model/test.jpg) to download the sample test image.